Error analysis for a statistical finite element method

 \subsection{Extensions}

 In practice, a variety of additional levels of statistical modelling, or altogether a more complex PDE model, are typically used in statFEM~\citep{Girolami2021}.
-These can include an additional factor with GP models placed on them on the left-hand side of~\eqref{eq:elliptic-pde} which is modelled as a GP, the standard example being Poisson's equation
+These can include an additional factor with GP models placed on them on the left-hand side of~\eqref{eq:elliptic-pde}.
+The standard example being is Poisson's equation

-in which a GP prior is placed on $\mu$ (and the exponential ensures positivity of the diffusion coefficient, $\mathrm{e}^\mu$) in addition to $f$, as done in this article, and estimation of various parameters present in model, such as parameters of the covariance kernel $K$ (e.g., $\sigma$, $\ell$ and $\nu$ of a Matérn kernel).
+in which a GP prior is placed on $\mu$ (and the exponential ensures positivity of the diffusion coefficient, $\mathrm{e}^\mu$) in addition to $f$.
+Estimation of various parameters present in model, such as parameters of the covariance kernel $K$ (e.g., $\sigma$, $\ell$ and $\nu$ of a Matérn kernel), is also common.
 If GP priors are placed on $\mu$ and $f$ in the model~\eqref{eq:poisson-more-complicated} or its generalisation of some form, the prior induced on $u$ is no longer a GP.
-This would render most of the theoretical tools that we use inoperative, and this generalisation is not accordingly pursued here.
-While there is some recent theoretical work on parameter estimation in Gaussian process regression for deterministic data-generating functions and its effect on posterior rates of convergence and reliability~\citep{Karvonen2020, Teckentrup2020, Wang2021}, the results that have been obtained are not yet sufficiently general to be useful in the PDE setting considered here.
+This will render most of the theoretical tools that we use inoperative, and this generalisation is not accordingly pursued here.
+While there is some recent theoretical work on parameter estimation in Gaussian process regression for deterministic data-generating functions and its effect on posterior rates of convergence and reliability~\citep{Karvonen2020, Teckentrup2020, Wang2021, Karvonen2023}, the results that have been obtained are not yet sufficiently general or flexible to be useful in the PDE setting considered here.
 Reliability refers to the quality of the posterior standard deviation as a measure of approximation error.
 Informally speaking a GP model is reliable if the posterior standard deviation decays with the same rate as the approximation error as $n \to \infty$.
 See~\citep{Szabo2015} for some work on reliability and its connection to model parameter estimation in the context of the Gaussian sequence model.